dmbarbour/glas/docs/AbstractAssembly.md

 Effective support for static eval should enhance metaprogramming with abstract assembly.
 Ideally, we should be able to abstract over 'const' arguments to methods when constructing AST nodes.

 ## Concrete Assembly?

-In `App = (0b1:Name, List of Arg)` I leave the '0b1' header on the name parameter for extensibility.
-This allows for concrete assembly or even use of another App to form the AST constructor.
-That said, I have no immediate use case for such extensions.
+No.

+Abstract assembly insists on a Name argument in the App constructor field, but I left the '0b1' header so we can parse this as `type App = (Arg, List of Arg)`.
+This supports reuse as a concrete assembly, where the constructor argument is represented by data but we still need precise analysis of names.

+That said, I don't see any strong use case for introducing concrete constructors into the abstract assembly.
+Even assuming we discover one, we can use `(%app Arg Args)` or a more precise abstract primitive constructor per use case.